sonyxperiadev/dataflow/README.md

 # DataFlow

-Generate Graphviz documents from a nice Haskell representation.
+Generate Graphviz documents from a Haskell representation.

 ```
 cabal configure